bsod2528/cpu/README.md

 # cpu

-a simple risc based processor
+- A simple RISC based processor.
+- Detailed explanation will be given below.